HL7/davinci-alerts/source/pages/guidance.md

 - A secure information transport mechanism exists between the actors.

 #### Assumptions
-- Based on FHIR R4 and US Core R4 profiles where applicable
+- Based on FHIR R4 and US Core R4 profiles where applicable.
 - Alerts are transacted to an operation endpoint ($notify).
 - The Da Vinci Alerts Bundle Profile is the FHIR object that is exchanged for all alert transactions.
   - The Da Vinci Alerts Communication Profile is always part of the bundle and provides the necessary context for the alert reason.

 ### Alert Bundle

 The FHIR resources used in Da Vinci Alert transactions form a network through their relationships with each other - either through a direct reference to another resource or through a chain of intermediate references.
 These groups of resources are referred to as resource graphs.
-The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 7]
+The FHIR Alert resource graph for the admit and discharge use case is shown in [Figure 7].

 For every alert notification, the FHIR object that is exchanged is the [Da Vinci Alert Bundle Profile].
 This bundle is a [`transaction`] type bundle that is POSTed to the Alert Recipient's or Intermediary's FHIR endpoint via a the $notify operation.
 The complete set of content to make up an Alert Bundle includes the [Da Vinci Alerts Communication Profile] which provides the necessary context for the alert reason together with various resources pointed to or indirectly connected to the Communication profile, all gathered together into a Bundle for transport and persistence.
 Resources associated with the following list of Communication references SHALL be included in the Bundle: